Diego Biseswar: Kayserispor

 Biseswar moved to Turkish club Kayserispor in January 2012, signing a four-and-a-half-year contract.
 The move reported to have cost 200,000 euros.

 Biseswar made his Kayserispor debut on 8 January 2012, starting the whole game, in a 1–0 loss against Antalyaspor.
 Three days later on 11 January 2012, he set up a goal for Emir Kujović, who scored a winning goal, in a 1–0 win over Akhisar Belediyespor in the third round of the Turkish Cup.
 Five days later against Gaziantepspor on 16 January 2012, he set up a goal for Gökhan Ünal to score the first goal of the game, in a 1–1 draw.
 However, Biseswar suffered an injury that kept him out for the rest of January.
 He then returned from injury, coming on as a late substitute, as Kayserispor lost 1–0 against Galatasaray on 11 February 2012.
-It wasn't until on 7 April 2012 when Biseswar scored his first goals for the side, in a 5–0 win over Ankaragücü.
-At the end of the 2011–12 season, he went on to make ten appearances and scoring two times in all competitions.
+Biseswar scored his first goals for the side on 7 April 2012 in a 5–0 win over Ankaragücü.
+During the 2011–12 season, he made 10 appearances and scored twice in all competitions.

 However, at the start of the 2012–13 season, Biseswar suffered an injury that saw him miss three matches.
 Upon returning from injury, he scored his first goal in his first appearance of the 2012–13 season, in a 3–2 loss against Orduspor on 17 September 2012.
-But soon, Biseswar found himself excluded from the squad in early–October after being involved in an incident at training.
-It wasn't until on 11 November 2012 when he returned to the first team, coming on as a late substitute, in a 4–0 win over Elazığspor.
-Biseswar spent most of the 2012–13 season, coming on as a substitute in a number of matches for the side.
-It wasn't until on 17 March 2013 when he scored his second goal of the season, in a 3–1 loss against Galatasaray.
+Biseswar found himself excluded from the squad in early October after being involved in an incident at training, and he did not return to the first team until 11 November 2012.
+Biseswar was mainly used as a substitute during the 2012–13 season.
+He scored his second goal of the season in a 3–1 loss against Galatasaray on 17 March 2013.
 Biseswar then scored and set up the second goal of the game, in a 2–1 win over Trabzonspor on 4 May 2013.
-At the end of the 2012–13 season, he went on to make twenty–two appearances and scoring three times in all competitions.
+During the season, he made 22 appearances and scored three times in all competitions.